AdobeDocs/campaign.en/help/v8/start/connect.md

 Campaign Client Console is a rich client which enables you to connect to your Campaign application server(s).

->[!CAUTION]
->
+Before starting, you need to:

+* Check your system and tools compatibility with Adobe Campaign in the [Compatibility matrix](compatibility-matrix.md)
->Before starting, you need to check Campaign [Compatibility matrix](compatibility-matrix.md), get your Campaign server URL and user credentials.
+* Get your Campaign server URL
+* Create your Adobe ID or get your user credentials from your company

 ## Download and install the Client Console